alchin2/blockography-ai/README.md

 We split the dataset into two: train data and eval data.
 For the train data, you are given the features and the true labels (in `\train`).
 For the eval data you are only given the features but no labels.
 You are supposed to train your model using the train data and submit the prediction of the eval data.

 To submit your prediction, run the final block (submission) in the starter notebooks.
 It will store the results of your prediction in the path specified (you can change this too).
 Next, go to <https://ai.acmucsd.com/portal> to manually upload the csv file.
+The submission portal will be closed at 6 pm.

 On the website portal, you will see the public score of your submission, which is calculated using 50% of the test data.
 The final ranking will be based on the other 50% data (private score).